Involution factorizations of Ewens random permutations: Introduction

 If $\sigma$ is a permutation of $[n],$ let $\mathsf{invol}(\sigma)$ denote the number of function compositional factorizations of $\sigma$ into the product of two involutions of $[n],$ that is, the number of ordered pairs $(\tau_1, \tau_2)$ of involutions in $\mathfrak{S}_n$ such that $\sigma = \tau_2 \circ \tau_1.$ It is known that

-where $(x)_r$ is the falling factorial $x(x - 1)\cdots(x - r + 1),$ $c_{k}=c_{k}(\sigma)$ denotes the number of cycles of length $k$ (or, more succinctly, $k$-cycles) that $\sigma$ possesses and $\B(\sigma) = \prod k^{c_k}$ is the product of its cycle lengths.
-To the author's knowledge, the earliest complete proofs of (\ref{Nproduct}) are independently attributed to Lugo \cite{LugoCompose} and Petersen and Tenner \cite{PT}.
-Both of their derivations rely on identifying involutions with partial matchings and, consequently, the composition of two involutions with 2-edge-colored graphs in which every vertex is incident to exactly two edges, one edge per color.
+where $(x)_r$ is the falling factorial $x(x - 1)\cdots(x - r + 1),$ $c_{k}:=c_{k}(\sigma)$ denotes the number of cycles of length $k$ (or, more succinctly, $k$-cycles) that $\sigma$ possesses, and $\B(\sigma) = \prod k^{c_k}$ is the product of its cycle lengths.
+To the author's knowledge, the earliest proofs of (\ref{Nproduct}) are independently attributed to \cite{LugoCompose} and \cite{PT}.
+Both of their derivations rely on identifying involutions with partial matchings and, consequently, the composition of two involutions with dichromatic edge-colored graphs in which every vertex is incident to exactly two edges, one edge per color.
 A derivation of (\ref{Nproduct}) that merely exploits the canonical group action of $\mathfrak{S}_n$ on $[n]$ appears in \cite{BS}.

 Even without (\ref{Nproduct}), one notices that $\mathsf{invol}(\sigma)$ is a class function by virtue of the conjugacy invariance of the set of involutions.
 It is therefore natural to wonder what the distribution of $\mathsf{invol}$ is for permutations drawn from conjugation-invariant probability measures on $\mathfrak{S}_n$ where cycles are multiplicatively weighted.
-The archetypal example of such a measure is the Ewens Sampling Formula with parameter $\theta > 0,$ hereafter abbreviated $\textup{ESF}(\theta).$ Read Crane's survey article \cite{Crane} for a lucid and concise synopsis of the literature on $\textup{ESF}(\theta).$
+The archetypal example of such a measure is the Ewens Sampling Formula with parameter $\theta > 0,$ hereafter abbreviated $\textup{ESF}(\theta).$ Read the survey article by \cite{Crane} for a lucid and concise synopsis of the literature on $\textup{ESF}(\theta).$

 For each positive integer $n,$ the Ewens probability measure $\mathbb{P}_{\theta, n}$ is a deformation of the uniform measure $\nu_n$ on $\mathfrak{S}_n$ obtained by incorporating the following sampling bias: